Governance Without the Monolith

 Controls scale to risk.

-And teams spend less time explaining work they already did.
+Teams spend less time explaining work they already did.

 That last one matters.
+A lot.

-Because when governance is designed badly, every team pays the tax.
+When governance is designed badly, every team pays the tax.

 When governance is designed well, the system gets smarter without making everyone more miserable.